skiphansen/dmitrygr-einkTags/docs/Chroma42.md

 It is certainly possible that I have misidentified the controller, but if so it's close enough for my purposes.

-## General Chroma 42 Info

-Display is 3.3 x 2.50 inch BWR or BWY with a resolution 400 x 300.

-The display controller supports 2 bits of gray scale for the B&W pixels and one bit for red (yellow) pixels.

-The SPI flash chip is the 1024K byte [MX25V8006E](https://www.macronix.com/Lists/Datasheet/Attachments/8645/MX25V8006E,%202.5V,%208Mb,%20v1.7.pdf).

-The flash is organized as 256 4k sectors or 16 65k blocks.
-Sectors, blocks, or the entire chip can be erased at a time.

 ## Connections For Flashing And Debugging